pilarvillanueva/criticalarchives/_posts/tutorials/2018-08-01-blog-instructions.md

        email: email@utexas.edu
        bio:
        avatar:  image.jpg
        twitter:  handle
        google:
          plus:

-5. **Commit your changes:** Once you've added your own author entry to the file, "commit changes":
+6. **Commit your changes:** Once you've added your own author entry to the file, "commit changes":
-	1. At the bottom of the page, in the text block where it says "Update authors.yml," enter a brief description of your proposed change.
+	* At the bottom of the page, in the text block where it says "Update authors.yml," enter a brief description of your proposed change.
 It should be something like: `Added author: Hannah Alpert-Abrams.`
-	2. Click "commit."
+	* Click "commit."

-*6. (Optional):* If you want to upload an author image:
+7. *(Optional)*: If you want to upload an author image:
 	* Return to the home page of your fork of the Critical Archives project.
 	* Switch the `gh-pages` branch using the drop-down menu.
 	* Open the `images` directory.
 	* In the upper right corner, click `upload files.`
 	* Drag and drop your image to upload the image.
 	* Write a commit message: at the bottom, where it says "Add files via upload," write a brief message describing your change, i.e. "Uploading author photo for Hannah Alpert-Abrams."
 	* Click `commit changes`.

-7. **Merge your changes:** To update the website, you'll need to merge your changes back into the original project by following these steps.
+8. **Merge your changes:** To update the website, you'll need to merge your changes back into the original project by following these steps.
 	* Navigate to the repository home page and choose the `gh-pages` branch from the drop-down menu.
 	* Click the `New pull request` button, which is right next to the `branch` dropdown menu.
 	* Make sure the base fork is `halperta/criticalarchives` and the branch is `gh-pages`.
-The head fork should be `yourusername/criticalarchives` and the branch should be gh-pages.
+The head fork should be `yourusername/criticalarchives` and the branch should be `gh-pages`.
 	* In the comment box, make sure the description matches what you're doing.
 It should say something like "Adding author id and photo for Hannah Alpert-Abrams."
 	* Click `Create pull request`.

 We'll check and approve your changes before the modification goes live.

 ## Step 4: Upload your review
 Uploading your review is going to look a lot like editing your author id.
 The only difference is that you'll be having someone review your changes before you merge them with the website.
-You can also watch the [video tutorial](https://youtu.be/TRhuFvoOZXk)).
+You can also watch the [video tutorial](https://youtu.be/TRhuFvoOZXk).
+Note: turn on closed captions to view the text instructions].

 1. **Log in to GitHub** and navigate to your fork of the Critical Archives repository.
 Confirm that you're in your fork: it should be called "yourusername/criticalarchives" and it should be forked from "halperta/criticalarchives."
 2. **Confirm location**: Switch to the `gh-pages` branch (upper left corner).
 Open the `_posts/blog` directory.